vinodbobate25/Imgur_Demo/README.md

 - [x] Compose State

 ## Implementations
-I have used Jetpack compose in this application .this application follows MVVM architecture along with coroutine and http dagger dependency injection library
+I have used Jetpack compose in this application .this application follows MVVM architecture along with coroutine and http dagger dependency injection library.
-I explored use of compose states to understand how it can be used to recompose the ui on diffrent state changes I used Coil library to show images in imageview
+I explored use of compose states to understand how it can be used to recompose the ui on diffrent state changes.
+I used Coil library to show images in imageview.